 Two rare plants can be found on Roscoe Prairie: the small white lady's slipper and Hill's thistle, both of which are listed as species of special concern.
 Other prairie plants include spiderwort, prairie smoke, three species of gentian, Indian turnip, purple prairie clover, wood sorrel, mountain mint and spiked lobelia.

-The preserve originally supported the Dakota Skipper butterfly, but the small, isolated colony has probably died out, as several searches since the last sighting in 1983 have failed to find any Skippers.
-Recolonization remains a possibility.
-Other prairie butterflies such as the Poweshiek Skipper and the Regal Fritillary still breed in this preserve.
+The preserve originally supported the Dakota skipper and the poweshiek skipper, both now listed under the federal Endangered Species Act, but they have not been documented here in recent years.
+Other prairie butterflies such as the Regal Fritillary still breed in this preserve.
 The area also supports birds such as upland sandpipers, American woodcocks, and the marbled godwit (a species of special concern).
 Roscoe Prairie supports nine mammal species (according to a 1977 inventory), including the thirteen-lined ground squirrel, shorttail weasel, and whitetail jackrabbit.

 Why the Conservancy Selected This Site